atlanntiss/Cryptopia/README.md

 - MD5.
 - SHA1.
 - SHA224.
+- SHA256.
+- SHA384.
+- SHA512.

 All the hash functions are available for strings and files.
+Also, there is the option for salting for every hash function.

 # Requirements.
 - Python 3.6 and some modules, written below.